gofynd/asyncio-requests/README.md

       <td>
         <ul>
           <li>pre processor indicates an action (file download/api call or anything) to be done before making the actual API call.</li>
-          <li>Takes async function address which is executed before making the actual API call - Required</li>
+          <li>Takes async callable object which is executed before making the actual API call - Required</li>
-          <li>Params dictionary where key is parameter to the function passed in pre processor and values is parameter value</li>
+          <li>Params dictionary where key is parameter to the callable object passed in pre processor and values is parameter value</li>
-          <li>The function address can be used from the utilities folder which is contributed by all or your own function address.</li>
+          <li>The callable object/function can be used from the utilities folder which is contributed by all or your own function address.</li>
           <li>You can nest the whole API.
 Eg - you can pass the address of aio_requests.request function too.
 The response will be a nested one.
 (Explained via example down)</li>
         </ul>
       </td>